5 Reasons To Use Student Car Share

 Fact is, students just don’t have the time to look after a car, what with having to study and work at the same time.
 So student car share is seriously worth looking into

-Here are five reasons why car share and students go together like apples and pie (don’t that that analogy too literally).
+Here are 5 reasons why car share and students go together like apples and pie (don’t take that analogy too literally).

 Does this photo look student-y?
 Also they’re holding literally everything the wrong way around.

 1. Car Share gives students the benefits of a car without the hassles of owning one

 Even if you try to use trains, buses, or walking to get around, sometimes you need to drive.
 But as well as being a drag on the environment, owning a car is a hassle, even with the convenience it brings.

 Car share gives you the good stuff about a car, with none of the garbage.

 Car share members are able to use vehicles when and where they need them, and avoid the down time that most private cars suffer from (most sit unused for 95% of the day).